robocomp/robocomp-robolab/components/detection/faceidentification/README.md

 # FaceIdentification

 `FaceIdentification` component recognizes human faces and tags them according to training dataset.
-The component implements `FaceIdentification.idsl` interface, which  provides necessary functions and datatype to communicate with other components in RoboComp ecosystem.
+The component implements `FaceIdentification.idsl` interface, which  provides necessary functions and datatypes to communicate with other components in RoboComp ecosystem.
 The component uses `tensorflow` for **training** and **inference** phases.

 For **training** models, you must first download the model files according to this [guide](Model.txt) and save them inside the folder `assets/`.
 You can find the training and model evaluation code in that folder.